Reinsurance Pools

 If the BoM observes that a cyclone exists, and is likely to affect any part of Australia, it must notify ARPC regarding the cyclone within 24 hours of first making this observation.

-ARPC must declare the start of a cyclone event within 24 hours of receiving BoM’s advice.
+ARPC must declare the start of a cyclone event within 24 hours of receiving BoM’s notification.

-The declaration must state when a cyclone begins based on the BoM's advice, and must be published on ARPC’s website as soon as practicable, via a Notifiable Instrument, within 24 hours from receiving the advice from the BoM and publish the declaration on the ARPC website.
+The declaration must state when a cyclone begins based on the BoM's notification, and must be published on ARPC’s website as soon as practicable, via a Notifiable Instrument, within 24 hours from receiving the notification from the BoM and publish the declaration on the ARPC website.
 The Notifiable Instrument will be subsequently registered on the Federal Register of Legislation.

 What is a cyclone?